 Including expanded learning time in the 21st Century Community Learning Center program is a good policy move that will improve education for many children nationwide.

-Tiffany D. Miller is Associate Director for School Improvement at American Progress.
+Tiffany D. Miller is the Director for Education Policy at American Progress.
 Her work focuses on all aspects of school improvement, including federal K-12 policy issues such as School Improvement Grants, Race to the Top, and Investing in Innovation, or i3, grants.
 She also focuses on educational innovation, including expanded learning time and high school […]